billsanto/redcapy/README.md

 ----
 ### Overview

-This code contains several basic methods to access a Redcap 7/8 server instance using the Python API.
+This code contains several basic methods to access a Redcap 7/8/9 server instance using the Python API.
 The Redcap API offers a broader array of features not implemented here.
 It may be possible to add any other Redcap endpoint not available here by adapting the Python 2 examples in the API Playground and this library.

-It was originally tested with Redcap version 7.4.7 and Python 3.5.
-This library will not work with Python 2.x in all likelihood.
-(The Redcap API Playground provides code examples for Python 2)

-Only JSON output has been implemented (not XML/CSV yet).
+Only JSON output has been implemented (no XML/CSV to date).
+Note that for some endpoints Redcap may produce XML.
+Read the Redcapy method of interest for details.

-A notebook containing a template for unit tests has been provided, which itself has not been tested recently.

-Currently, the following features are known to work in Redcap 8.10.15:
+Currently, the following features are known to work in Redcap 9.0.
 - import records
 - import file
 - delete file